-The previous federal government made significant alterations to the federal environmental assessment process with the enactment of the Canadian Environmental Assessment Act, 2012 ("CEAA, 2012").
+In 2012, significant amendments were made to the regime, which resulted in the enactment of the Canadian Environmental Assessment Act, 2012 ("CEAA, 2012").
 The CEAA, 2012 restricted the type of projects subject to a federal environmental assessment, stipulated timeframes for completing assessments and permitted the federal government to delegate an environmental assessment to another jurisdiction or substitute the process of another jurisdiction to help avoid duplication of environmental assessments for both federal and provincial governments.

-The current federal government passed the Impact Assessment Act ('IAA") to repeal and replace the CEAA, 2012.
-The IAA broadens the scope of assessments to include positive and negative environment, economic, social and health impacts, as well as to require genderbased analysis and an assessment of the impacts of a project on Indigenous Peoples and their rights.
+In 2019, the federal government repealed CEAA, 2012 and passed the Impact Assessment Act ("IAA").
+The IAA broadens the scope of assessments to include positive and negative environment, economic, social and health impacts, as well as to require gender-based analysis and an assessment of the impacts of a project on Indigenous Peoples and their rights.
 The federal assessment agency was rebranded the Impact Assessment Agency of Canada and will lead all federal impact assessments, including coordinating between regulatory bodies and provinces in the case of joint reviews.
 Each province also has requirements for environmental and impact assessment for certain projects within provincial jurisdiction.
+The IAA is currently the subject of a court proceeding challenging the regime as unconstitutional.